AfroLatino/aws-bootcamp-cruddur/journal/week2.md

 Configured logging in AWS Cloud Watch using CLI.

 All these are evident on my repository and AWS account.
+I have attached some screemshots below:

 ![Rollbar sceenshot](https://user-images.githubusercontent.com/78261965/222268656-3de67036-5210-4981-b105-4fbfbb7929ad.png)